pubkey/rxdb/docs-src/rx-database.md

 Writes the current (or ongoing) database state to the filesystem.
 [Read more](./backup.md)

 ### server()
-Spawns a couchdb-compatible server from the database.
-[Read more](./custom-build.md#server)
+Spawns a CouchDB-compatible server from the database.
+[Read more](./tutorials/server-couchdb.md)

 ### waitForLeadership()
 Returns a Promise which resolves when the RxDatabase becomes [elected leader](./leader-election.md).